Miigueelcp/F1-PitStop-Optimizer/README.md

 * **Circuit Clustering:** K-Means clustering (optimised via the elbow method) groups global circuits into four strategic profiles: Conservative, Standard, Aggresive and Extreme.
 * **Strategic Heatmaps:** Probabilistic visualizations of pit windows across different tyre compounds (Hard, Medium, Soft).

+## Dataset & Variables
+The model is trained on over 15,000 samples of professional racing telemetry.
+For a detailed breakdown of the 16 variables and engineered features, see the [Data Dictionary](docs/data_dictionary.md).

 ## Key Insights
 * **Performance:** The model successfully predicts over 91% of tactical pit stops.
 * **Strategy:** The model has learned that a driver should stay out even with high tire wear if the lap times have not 'fallen of the cliff' yet.